How Many Inches in a Yard? (Examples 2026)

 Fractional yard measurements are common in crafting.
 Quarter yards equal 9 inches, and three-quarter yards equal 27 inches.

-Other Common Yard Conversions You Should Know
+Other Common Yard Conversions

 How Many Feet in a Yard?